Ira-Project/lastword/__Archive/Techstars Application/Main App.md

 5. What is your company going to make to solve this problem?

 We are building a new type of assignments where students teach concepts to an AI buddy.
-Instead of answering questions, students have to explain to Ira how to solve them.
-Ira then "learns" from the explanation and attempts to solve a set of questions.
+Ira then "learns" from the student's explanation and attempts to solve a set of questions.
 Based on their explanations, we are able to build a knowledge graph representing the concepts that the students understood and those they didn't.
-The teachers can then use these knowledge graphs to adapt their future lesson plans or provide personalised interventions.
+The teachers can then use these knowledge graphs to adapt their future lesson plans or provide personalized interventions.

 6. Is your company incorporated?
    No